 - Sugar and cinnamon: For rolling the individual pieces of dough before putting them back together again.
 This way, each one has coating all around.

-- For the glaze: Butter, brown sugar, and heavy cream.
+- Gooey brown sugar topping: Butter, brown sugar, and heavy cream.

-Canned biscuit dough comes in separate disks, each one the size of a biscuit.
-Cut each biscuit into 6 even pieces.
+Cut each biscuit from the can into 6 even pieces.
 You may not need all the biscuits.
-I had 2 biscuits left.
+I had two biscuits left.

-Add the cinnamon-sugar mixture to a large Ziploc bag, place the pieces of biscuit dough inside then seal the bag and shake shake shake to coat.
+Next, add the cinnamon sugar mixture to a large Ziploc bag.
+Place the biscuit pieces inside, seal the bag, and shake to coat.

-Place the bite-size pieces of dough in the prepared bundt pan and sprinkle any remaining cinnamon sugar from the bag on top.
+Next, place the bite-size pieces of dough in the prepared Bundt pan and sprinkle any remaining cinnamon sugar from the bag over the top.

-Melt butter, cream, and brown sugar over medium heat.
-Once the butter is melted bring it to low boil for a minute.
-Pour the mixture over the dough and bake for 30-35 minutes.
+Meanwhile, melt the butter, cream, and brown sugar over medium heat.
+Once the butter melts, bring the mixture to a low boil and cook for 1 minute.
+Then, pour the mixture evenly over the dough and bake for 30 to 35 minutes.

 Once the edges are lightly golden and the center is cooked, remove it from the oven and cool for 10 minutes before flipping it out onto a large plate or serving platter.
 Enjoy!

-- For an extra special finish top it with a drizzle of powdered sugar icing or a dusting of powdered sugar.
+- For an extra special finish, drizzle with powdered sugar icing or dust with powdered sugar.

-- In fall and winter months, coat dough in pumpkin pie spice for a seasonal flavor.
+- In the fall and winter months, coat the dough in pumpkin pie spice for a seasonal flavor.

-- Enjoy this the day it’s made, it will taste best fresh!
+- Enjoy this the day you make it, as it tastes best fresh.

 More sweet breakfast favorites include snickerdoodle muffins, overnight cinnamon rolls and French toast sticks.